 - 1. The 180 Bachelor's program is a full-time program; the 147 Bachelor's program is a part-time program.
 Students are free to choose where they will take the program. - 2.
-The program is taught in English. - 3.
+The program is taught and examinations (oral and written) are taken in English. - 3.
 Details of the program format are described in the Osiris Course Catalog. - 4.
 At the end of each semester, students will be given the opportunity to evaluate the courses they took in a questionnaire.